The 18 Best Short Books You’ll Ever Read

 Natural Histories by Guadalupe Nettel

 In a newly-released 128-page collection, Nettel offers five entrancing tales in which animals—even fish and insects—reflect hidden aspects of human nature.
 Like many of the best short books, this one is in translation.
-Not to worry: Nettel’s insights into marriage, family, and desire transcend borders and cultures.
+Not to worry: Nettel's insights into marriage, family, and desire transcend borders and cultures.
+Check out these short nonfiction books you can read in a day.

 The Possession by Annie Ernaux